MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

   - EventCode = the Windows event ID
   - Logfile = the Windows event log name
   - SourceName = The Windows event provider name
-  - TimeGenerated = the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to ATP).
+  - TimeGenerated = the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to [!INCLUDE [Product short](includes/product-short.md)]).
 The format should match yyyyMMddHHmmss.FFFFFF, preferably  in milliseconds accuracy, this is important.
   - ComputerName = the source host name
   - Message = the original event text from the Windows event
 - The Message Key and value MUST be last.